davekinkead/thesis/chapters/03/chapter.coffee.md

 2. Lit review of how simulation has been used in philosophy
 3. Identify the key strengths of simulation
 4. Identify the key weaknesses

+1. Review how simulation has been used, its stengths, and its weaknesses
+2. Digital Philosophy - examine, and define (non-essential use of computers)
+3. Computational Philosophy - essential use of computers

 Computational approaches have a great deal to offer philosophy - especially social philosophy.